radetsky/pbx13/README.md

 - telemetry and logs panel using Prometheus, Loki, and Grafana bricks and shits
 - alert management using Grafana and Slack integration

+- Callback hunter from the web interface using our service
+- Direct webrtc call to the customer support service.
+It is time to use WebRTC.
+Even iPhone can do it.